Welcome to Class One!

 As mathematicians, we will continue to work hard on our mental maths with daily inputs.
 We will also continue learning our 2, 3, 5, and 10 times tables.
 We will develop deeper into mathematical concepts, creating stable, theorectical foundations to build upon in the future.

 As musicians, we will continue to develop our singing voices with weekly lessons.
-We will develop our understanding deeper through using instruments to explore pitch and sounds.
+We will begin to learn how to control the sounds we make using instruments and voices by exploring different dynamics and tempos.
+We will also explore songs and rhymes once sang at sea!

 Take a look at what we have been doing in Class One so far this year!